webpack-contrib/webpack-bundle-analyzer/README.md

 ### `gzip`

-This is the size of running the file(s) through gzip compression.
+This is the size of running the parsed bundles/modules through gzip compression.

 <h2 align="center">Usage as a CLI utility</h2>